Victoria Falls Canoe Safari - Zambia

 The Upper Zambezi River is a beautiful place for canoeing, with stunning vegetation such as ebonies, water berries, palms and a tremendous variety of acacia.
 The canoe trails described on this page are operated in Zambia, but they take you down the Zambezi, zigzagging on the boundary between two countries with views of the Zambezi National Park in Zimbabwe, and the Mosi oa Tunya National Park.

-Victoria Falls canoe safaris on offer on the Zambian side are the half day, full day and overnight trips - where the evening is spent in tents by the riverside and a delicious meal and cool drinks are enjoyed under the beautiful African skies.
+Victoria Falls canoe safaris on offer in Zambia are the half day, full day and overnight trips - where the evening is spent in tents by the riverside and a delicious meal and cool drinks are enjoyed under the beautiful African skies.

 Safari Par Excellence started running Canoeing Safaris in the Lower Zambezi National Park in 1991.
 Now they operate safaris from Livingstone on the Upper Zambezi, this is the section of the Zambezi River up stream of the Victoria Falls.
 This section of the Zambezi River offers great wildlife viewing with the excitement of running small Grade 2 rapids.